CloudSnorkel/RDS-sanitized-snapshots/README.md

  1. Get a snapshot of the given database by either:
     * Finding the latest snapshot for the given database
     * Creating and waiting for a new fresh snapshot
+ 1. Re-encrypt snapshot if KMS key is supplied
  1. Create a temporary database from the snapshot
  1. Wait for the database to be ready
  1. Reset the master password on the temporary database to a random password